ThilakshaSilva/DataScienceAtoZ/README.md

     How to curve-fit my data
     And finally, how to present my findings and wow the audience

-I practiced so much exercises that real world seems like a piece of cake to me.
-The homework exercises that are so thought provoking and challenging that I wanted to cry...
+I practiced so much exercises that are so thought provoking and challenging that I wanted to cry...
 But I didn't give up!
 I crushed them.
 I developed a good understanding of the following tools:

     SQL
     SSIS